-SCNM expects high standards of behavior in the classroom and rules of reasonable behavior will prevail.
-Classroom behavior should follow guidelines established by the course's assigned faculty member and outlined in the course syllabus.
-Students who engage in prohibited or unlawful acts that result in the disruption of a class/lab or clinical rotation may be directed by the faculty member to leave the class/lab or clinical rotation for the remainder of the class period with the status of attendance (present or absent) up to the faculty.
-Recurrent unprofessional classroom/laboratory or clinical rotation behavior may result in the student being dropped from the course for disciplinary reasons, with the student receiving a final grade of fail.
-Disruptive acts include, but are not limited to, behavior prohibited by the faculty, persistent speaking without being called upon, challenging faculty in an unprofessional manner, lack of respect for others with differing opinions, consistently arriving late or leaving early, refusing to be seated, eating in the classroom, putting feet on desks or tables, leaving and entering the classroom or laboratory without authorization. recordina without consent. and studying/reading material not related to the attended class.
-Student Code of Professional Conduct Violation
+Sonoran University expects respectful, mature, collaborative behavior in the classroom.
+Classroom expectations will also be addressed in the course syllabus.
+Students who disrupt class/labs or clinical rotations may be directed by the faculty member to leave, will receive no attendance credit for the day and will be referred to the Dean of Students Office for review.
+Recurrent unprofessional behavior may result in the student being dropped from the course as well as other discplnary actions per the Code of Conduct.
+Disruptive acts include, but are not limited to, such actions as persistent speaking without being called upon, challenging faculty in a hostile or disrespectful manner, lack of respect for others with differing opinions, putting feet on desks or tables, leaving and recording without consent, and studying/reading material not related to the attended class.